miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed bad Lotus Blossom map location and replaced buggy phone sound.

 Fu Syndicate:
-+Added squashed Odious Chalice, GLOCK, katana and some more scenery.
++Added squashed Odious Chalice, katana, GLOCK and some more scenery.
 +Restored alarm off switch and removed lobby keypad and push barrier.
 Resolved issues with Obfuscated players and guards still seeing them.
 Improved Barabus' hack position and made PCs accessable afterwards.
 Released the trapped elevator guard and fixed wrong aura of Barabus.
 Added emergency doorcode and fixed laser beams error after loading.
 Made Barabus leave with you and not be breaking out all on his own.
-Improved cross guy timeout, test timing, door speed and ignitions.
+Improved crossguy reaction, test timing, door speed and ignitions.
-Made CDC guy at Fu Syndicate unbiteable like the others downtown.
+Repaired auto-locking door, stuck fanblades and teleporting SWAT.

 Glaze:
 +Restored XP for stealth killing Johnny and made guards fight back.